Butterfinger Pie is an easy, nearly no bake, decadently delicious, dessert that is out of this world and will have everyone begging for seconds.

 - Easy yet impressive.
 This pie recipe delivers an impressive dessert with bare minimal effort.
 No will ever guess how easy it is!

 - No cool whip.
 Instead of using overly processed cool whip, this recipe uses stabilized whip cream to create the ideal creamy texture.
 It holds up 10X better than recipes that just use homemade whipped cream.

 - The fridge does the work.
 This Butterfinger Pie is almost no bake – just pop the Oreo crust in the oven and that’s all the baking required!

 - Quick to make.
 Bake the crust, beat the filling, whisk together the ganache.
-The hardest part is waiting for the pie to set up in the refrigerator.
+The most difficult part is waiting for the pie to set up in the refrigerator.

 - Special occasion worthy.
 This Butterfinger Pie is always a hit at birthdays, Father’s Day, Mother’s Day, Valentine’s Day, anniversaries, potlucks and of course, upcoming Thanksgiving!

 How to Make butterfinger Pie WITHOUT Cool Whip

 You will love that this Butterfinger Pie is made without Cool Whip!
 The main reason I don’t use whipped topping is because I prefer the texture of the filling made with stabilized whipped cream instead (heavy cream + gelatin).
 As an added bonus, you avoid overly processed Cool Whip which until recently was categorized as non-dairy!

 Instead, the filling is made with a mixture of Butterfingers, peanut butter, cream cheese, heavy cream, powdered sugar and unflavored gelatin.
 Whipping the cream with unflavored gelatin then folding it in with the other beaten ingredients gives this pie a light, creamy, texture with structure without any Cool Whip.
 The gelatin ensures your pie doesn’t become soft and weepy straight out of the refrigerator.